 6. La Jolla Recreation Center

 Whether you live in La Jolla or are just visiting, the La Jolla Recreation Center is a fabulous place to let kids blow off steam.
-The play area is sizable with three play areas including swings, monkey bars, play structures, basketball courts and plenty of grass.
+The play area has three play areas, including swings, monkey bars, play structures, basketball courts, and plenty of grass.

-Bring a picnic or walk to some of the nearby La Jolla restaurants for lunch after play.
+Bring a picnic or walk to nearby La Jolla restaurants for lunch after play.
 A lot of seasonal festivals happen here, too.

 La Jolla Recreation Center